 How can publishers promote voices from the margins, and how can writers do their part in insisting that their voices are heard?
 For authors who write in multiple genres, what’s the best way to choose the style that best matches your content?

-In episode of the Imagine Otherwise podcast, host Cathy Hannabach interviews guest Minal Hajratwala about her genre-bending writing style, the joy of coaching other writers, and how publishing can be a form of activism.
+In episode 18 of the Imagine Otherwise podcast, host Cathy Hannabach interviews poet, publisher, and writing coach Minal Hajratwala about her genre-bending writing style, the joy of coaching other writers, and how publishing can be a form of activism.

 Guest: Minal Hajratwala

 Minal Hajratwala is a unicorn of many colors, and a poet at heart.